jaegertracing/jaeger/plugin/storage/grpc/README.md

 })
 ```

+The plugin framework supports writing spans via gRPC stream, instead of unary messages.
+Streaming writes can improve throughput and decrease CPU load (see benchmarks in Issue #3636).
+The plugin needs to implement `StreamingSpanWriter` interface and indicate support via the `streamingSpanWriter` flag in the `Capabilities` response.

-To support writing span via client stream (which can enlarge the throughput), you must fill `StreamingSpanWriter` with the same plugin with `Store` field.
-Note that use streaming spanWriter may make the `save_by_svr` metric inaccurate, in which case users will need to pay attention to the metrics provided by plugin.
+Note that using the streaming spanWriter may make the collector's `save_by_svr` metric inaccurate, in which case users will need to pay attention to the metrics provided by the plugin.

 Running with a plugin
 ---------------------